The Australian bush is remarkably resilient to fire, and that’s in no small part thanks to the combined services of many native animals.

 These distinctive parrots help the Australian bush to regenerate after fire by facilitating the spread and germination of native seeds.

-Found throughout south-eastern Australia, Gang-gangs feed on the seeds of many eucalypt and wattle species, as well as berries, nuts and insects.
+Found throughout south-eastern Australia, Gang-gang Cockatoos feed on the seeds of many eucalypt and wattle species, as well as berries, nuts and insects.

 Using their powerful, curved beaks, they crack open hard casings and crush the seeds within before distributing them all over the landscape in their droppings.